silverstripe/silverstripe-linkfield/docs/en/09_migrating/02_gorriecoe-migration.md

 1. Publishes all links, unless you have removed the `Versioned` extension.
 1. Output a table with any links which are lacking the data required to generate a URL.
     - You can skip this step by adding `?skipBrokenLinks=1` to the end of the URL: `https://www.example.com/dev/tasks/gorriecoe-to-linkfield-migration-task?skipBrokenLinks=1`.
-    - If you're running the task in a terminal, you can add `skipBrokenLinks=1` as an argument: `sake dev/tasks/gorriecoe-to-linkfield-migration-task skipBrokenLinks=1`.
+    - If you're running the task in a terminal, you can add `--skipBrokenLinks` as an argument: `sake tasks:gorriecoe-to-linkfield-migration-task --skipBrokenLinks`.

 > [!WARNING]
 > If the same link appears in multiple `many_many` relation lists within the same relation (with different owner records), the link will be duplicated so that a single link exists for each `has_many` relation list.